 Afterall, why should a single member need a rulebook for himself or herself?

 Fair point.
 However, please remember that an LLC operating agreement is more than just a “rule book” for the LLC.
-Also, keep in mind that what is today a single member (i.e., single owner) business entity will, hopefully, grow and expand over the course of time.
-Or at least there is a good chance that for a great number of start-up ventures, as the business achieves success, the owner of that company will eventually bring on partners, perhaps permit employees to obtain partial ownership, etc. In other words, the ownership and overall structure of a company will change over time and it will be easier to navigate through such expansion and growth if there is a solid framework (legal, accounting, tax planning and otherwise) in place at the start (or at least towards the beginning part of the equation).
+Also, keep in mind that what is today a single member (i.e., sole owner) business entity will, hopefully, grow and expand over the course of time.
+Or at least there is a good chance that for a significant number of start-up ventures, as the business achieves success, the owner of that company will eventually bring on partners, perhaps permit employees to obtain partial ownership, etc. In other words, the ownership and structure of a company will change over time.
+It will be easier to navigate through such expansion and growth if there is a solid framework (legal, accounting, tax planning and otherwise) in place at the start (or at least towards the beginning part of the equation).

 In the context of making rules, it is not difficult to see that the process of formulating and accepting rules is MUCH easier when it is being done by only one person (vs. a group of persons).
-It, therefore, makes sense that as the founder and sole owner of your company, you will want to take the time in the beginning phase to project out into the future, assume that your plans come to fruition and that your company becomes a smashing success, and then set down today, in writing, certain foundational rules, principals and framework doctrines that will control for your company.
-This is your idea and your vision, so you get to decide the what will be written in the rulebook.
+It, therefore, makes sense that as the founder and sole owner of your company, you will want to take the time in the beginning phase to project out into the future, assume that your plans come to fruition and that your company becomes a smashing success.
+In that vein, you will want to establish, in writing, specific foundational rules, principles and framework doctrines that will control for your company.
+This is your idea and your vision, so you get to decide what will be written in the rulebook.
 Said another way, you have the prerogative to make the rules now that others will be required to follow in the future.

-You might also think of your operating agreement as something of the “constitution” for your company.
-To analogize to the Founding Fathers, while that was a collection of brilliant minds (a large group who debated and agreed on the contexts of the Constitution), this was done at the beginning of our nation and compared to the size, diversity, and complexity of our nation today, the Constitution was written while the “enterprise” of our country was still in its infancy.
+You might also think of your operating agreement as the “constitution” for your company.
+To analogize to the Founding Fathers, while that was a collection of brilliant minds (a large group who debated and agreed on the contents of the Constitution), this was done at the beginning of our nation.
+Compared to the size, diversity, and complexity of our nation today, the Constitution was written while the “enterprise” of our country was still in its infancy.
 What if the Founders had decided that things were still too “unsettled” at that time, that the nation was still small and unproven and therefore had elected to wait until things were further developed before the Constitution was drafted?
 Can you imagine trying to have a Constitutional Convention even a few years later?

-While that may seem like an extreme and unrelated example, there are a great many business owners who mistakenly believe that while their company is small and is owned by only one person, there is no need to have an LLC operating agreement–that the time will come later in the process to get to such things.
+While that may seem like an extreme and unrelated example, there are a great many business owners who mistakenly believe that while their company is small and is owned by only one person, there is no need to have an LLC operating agreement.
 You can imagine how much more difficult it then becomes later to do this when the company has been in operation for several years, has multiple owners and many employees.
-It can then become very challenging to formulate and agree on the “rules” when things have progressed to that stage (kind of like trying to put toothpaste back in the tube).
+It can then be very challenging to formulate and agree on the “rules” when things have progressed to that stage (kind of like trying to put toothpaste back in the tube).

-To summarize this important point–remember that foundations are best laid in the beginning BEFORE there has been much other building and developing.
+To summarize this critical point–remember that foundations are best laid in the beginning.
 This remains true (in most instances) even when the company ownership (and perhaps company itself) consists of only one person.
 What better time to hold an organizational meeting?
 Hopefully, such a meeting, with one person, will be short, simple and to the point…:)

 To conclude, there are other reasons and direct benefits from a single member LLC having an operating agreement, including the method of setting for succession planning terms (i.e., what happens with ownership of the company upon the disability or death of the owner) and also to opt out of default statutory provisions.
 On that latter point, there are a great many LLC members who have unknowingly opted into the state default rules governing the ownership, management, succession, and termination of their LLC (among other matters) by not having an operating agreement that specifies the desired choice regarding such matters.
 While there are certain non-waivable and mandatory statutory provisions applicable to an LLC, a great many (if not most) statutory provisions can be modified or waived through an operating agreement.
 Why would anyone choose to be governed by rules of which they are ignorant or to be required to play by a set rules they oppose?
 Yet, that is exactly what happens in instances where a single member LLC owner has no operating agreement through which to opt out or otherwise modify the application of many such statutory provisions.